ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 You're in!
 ```

-> *Note*: I haven't included the Python code for `dump-stack-pass.py` and `dump-strings-heap.py` as they are similar to the previous Python code, just with the executable name changes and some changes the `recv*()` function order.
+> *Note*: I haven't included the Python code for `dump-stack-pass.py` and `dump-strings-heap.py` as they are similar to the previous Python code, just with the executable name changed and some changes the `recv*()` function order.

 So now we can dump the stack, and also find out roughly where the stack and heap are in memory by looking at where pointers for strings point to.